Top Fitness Tips for Heart Health

 1Talk to your doctor—find out if you have any limitations or if the doctor has any recommendations before beginning.

 230 for 5—Aim for 30 minutes of moderate-intensity activity over the course of five days each week.
-Consider adding a supplement to your workout to boost performace naturally.
+Consider adding a supplement to your workout to support exercise performance.

 3Have fun—it’s much more fun to do an activity you enjoy!